char0n/datasapiens-test/README.md

 > Build script bundles and compresses all js, html templates, css and small images(as BASE64).
 Then copyies all necessary files into `./dist` folder.
 For production simply copy contents of distribution folder into your server root direcotry.

-> `npm run porod-server` - run server with production assets from `./dist` folder, this is mostly for testing purposes.
+> `npm run serve-dist` - run server with production assets from `./dist` folder, this is mostly for testing purposes.

 ## Coding Stuff
 Use `"ngInject";` in the begginging of each angular controller function that uses dependency injection pattern.
 Otherwise uglified production code wont work.
 This declaration automatically injects all dependencies with `$inject` Property Annotation - ng-annotate(-loader) will take care of that.